ZEN & TAO

 • Qi Qong - practice for health, longevity, sexual capacity, martial arts, to attain immortality, meditation

-• Spirituality - the cultivation of spirituality through meditative practices with visualization.
+• Spirituality - the cultivation of spirituality through meditative practices with visualisation.
 In opposition to Zen principles, meditation is based on the Void of thoughts and emotions.

 Taoists believe in spiritual immortality, where the spirit of the body joins the universe after death.
-Taoism teaches that all living creatures ought to live in a state of harmony with the universe, and the energy found in it.
+Taoism teaches that all living creatures ought to live in harmony with the universe and the energy within it.

 1 - Japan - In the Rising Sun Land Be ZEN